kejedi/lucid/README.md

 ```

 - `name`: the model name for the factory
-- `--force`: Create the class even if the model already exists
+- `--force`: Create the class even if the factory already exists

 ### `lucid:migrate`